Did You Really Win Millions From Publishers Clearing House?

 Beware of These 5 Publishers Clearing House Scams

-- Fake checks for sweepstakes winnings sent to you in the mail
+- Fake checks for sweepstakes winnings

-- Scam calls asking you to pay fees to claim your prize
+- Fees to claim your prize

-- Facebook messages from PCH employee imposters
+- Facebook messages from PCH imposters

 Fraudsters continue targeting Americans with new versions of PCH scams because they work.
 Here are descriptions of the latest Publishers Clearing House scams — and what you can do to avoid them: